learnweb/moodle-tool_oauth2owncloud/README.md

 ### Admin Setting

 To enable the plugin the site admin has to fill in the settings form.
-This Form is available under the path `Website-Administration>Plugins>Admin tools>ownCloud OAuth 2.0 Configuration`.
+This Form is available under the path `Website-Administration ► Plugins ► Admin tools ► ownCloud OAuth 2.0 Configuration`.

 ![Plugin-Struktur](pix/OAuth2Form.png)